ibbles/LearningUnrealEngine/Textures.md

 HDR format for cube maps do not need to obey the power of two rule.

+## Use in UMG widgets

+To add a texture to an UMG widget, add an Image widget from the Palette.
+To update the texture, call Set Brush From Texture on the Image widget.

 [[2020-05-10_11:01:04]] [Materials](./Materials.md)
 [[2020-03-10_21:23:32]] [Naming convention](./Naming%20convention.md)